 Hence the inner partitive translates as ‘among others’.
 If this doesn’t make sense, draw an image like the one with the stars above.

 Again, we cannot rule out the possibility that all of the speakers are being helped.
-The strict translation is ‘(possibly) among others’, but the point of the inner partitive is that it opens the possibility that some of the tellers are not being helped.
+The strict translation is ‘(possibly) among others’, but the point of the inner partitive is that it opens the possibility that some of the speakers are not being helped.

 Nominative, accusative and dative

 Just to remind you:

 Every action (denoted by a word stem) is considered a flow of information that comes from a source (sender), reaches a sink (a recipient) and transports a content.
 The terms ‘sender’ and ‘recipient’ are more familiar, but ‘source’ and ‘sink’ are more accurate in not necessarily meaning living beings.

 Consequently, a Lemizh action looks somewhat like this: